 Colombian president hopes it will generate 4 billion dollars in trade across the border by the end of his mandate in four years, and then in the medium term get to 8 billion dollars, close to levels recorded in 2008 according to the Colombian-Venezuelan Chamber of Integration (CAVECOL).

 Tienditas bridge, much larger than Simón Bolívar bridge, is expected to be renovated within weeks.
-Border should also open to passenger vehicles soon.
+The border should also open to passenger vehicles soon.